 My mother said she wouldn't mind driving to the area in S.C. where she and my maternal grandfather were born, and which is a five-hour drive from where she lives.
 It had been 20 years since her last visit there.
 We did the drive in 2013, when I was back in North Carolina for a visit, and we stayed overnight.
 My sister and my mother's sister came along for the ride, and we ended up seeing some of our S.C. relatives while we were there.
 It was fun.

-When we arrived in the local county seat, however, we were disappointed to learn that birth records are not kept at county courthouses in South Carolina, as they are in North Carolina, but by the state's department of health.
+When we arrived at the local county seat, however, we were disappointed to learn that birth records are not kept at county courthouses in South Carolina, as they are in North Carolina, but were held by the state's department of health.
 Luckily, there is an outpost of that agency in the larger nearby town of Rock Hill (near Charlotte, N.C.).
 We turned around and drove over there.
 And we learned that the local health department office was only able to provide us with what is called "the short form" birth certificate, which I knew would not satisfy the French authorities.
-Getting the long form would require a three-hour-roundtrip drive down to Columbia, the state capital.
+Getting the long form would require a three-hour round-trip drive down to Columbia, the state capital.
 We didn't have time for that.

 [Here's a link to part two of this series.]

 I'll be very interested to hear how you have convinced the French officials to accept birth certificates that are more than 3 months old.
 The other thing that strikes me is how admirably organised you are, and how much it must have all cost!ReplyDelete